 - Richardson v.
 City and County of Honolulu, 759 F. Supp.
 1477 (D. Haw.
 1991)

 - Richardson v.
 City and County of Honolulu, 124 F.3d 1150 (9th Cir.
 1997), cert. denied sub nom.
 City and County of Honolulu v.
 Small Landowners of Oahu, 525 U.S. 921 (1998) and Hawaii Leaseholders Equity Coalition v.
 Small Landowners of Oahu, 525 U.S. 1018 (1998)

 - Small Landowners of Oahu v.
 City and County of Honolulu, 832 F.Supp.
 1404 (D. Haw.
 1993)

-Mr. Mee has written numerous articles which have appeared in local newspapers and trade publications on various aspects of landlord and leasehold issues.
-Mr. Mee has also written on a number of other topics including Public Access Shoreline Hawaii (PASH), Hawaiian sovereignty and title issues.
+Mr. Mee authored numerous articles which have appeared in local newspapers and trade publications on various aspects of landlord and leasehold issues.
+Mr. Mee also wrote extensively on a number of other topics including Public Access Shoreline Hawaii (PASH), Hawaiian sovereignty and title issues.

-Mr. Mee is a founder and secretary of the Hawaii Small Landowners Association.
-Mr. Mee is a member of the Oahu Advisory Council of the American Lung Association of Hawaii.
-He also is on the board of directors of the Hawaii chapter of the National Association of Industrial and Office Properties (NAIOP), and is the chair of its Legislative Affairs Committee.
-Mr. Mee is an Elder of the First Presbyterian Church of Honolulu and previously served as a trustee of the Hawaiian Historical Society.
+Mr. Mee was a founder and secretary of the Hawaii Small Landowners Association.
+Mr. Mee was a member of the Oahu Advisory Council of the American Lung Association of Hawaii.
+He was also on the board of directors of the Hawaii chapter of the National Association of Industrial and Office Properties (NAIOP), and was the chair of its Legislative Affairs Committee.
+Mr. Mee was an Elder of the First Presbyterian Church of Honolulu and previously served as a trustee of the Hawaiian Historical Society.